 We’re still here for our clients, whether they’re working remote or not

 As a service organization, we recognize that many organizations are not prepared for their entire workforce to operate remotely or are in industries that require at least a subset of their teams to be onsite, such as manufacturing companies.
 ADNET is still providing onsite service to our clients when they need it, ensuring we’re complying to their policies and performing work remotely whenever possible with our clients’ approval (as many organizations are no longer allowing external visitors).

 For those clients able to fully operate remotely, we’ve focused our efforts on making sure they can do so without losing productivity.
 Our team has had many a late-night conversation about bandwidth concerns, Office 365 licensing, Multi-Factor Authentication setup and video conferencing capabilities.
 Whether you had a business continuity plan in place and are now scaling it for your entire workforce, or you’re still figuring out your plan, the ADNET team and our telecommunications partners are here to help you.

-Even if you have the technology in place to make the transition smoothly, working remotely may require some mental adjustment.
+Even if you have the technology in place to make the transition smoothly, working remote may require some mental adjustment.
 For tips on how to stay focused and connected while working from home, read this blog by Danielle Allard.

 Don’t forget about Security Awareness, especially now

 It should come as no surprise that hackers are exploiting anxiety about Coronavirus.
 Earlier this week, ESET discovered “2,500 infections of just two strains of malware…delivered in COVID-19-themed emails” within the span of several hours.
 Other hackers have been leveraging interactive COVID-19 maps that mirror those being used by legitimate organizations.
 That’s just the beginning.
 Government, healthcare and manufacturing companies are particularly at risk right now, but every business is a target and heightened fear will increase the success rate of these malicious attacks.